btemplep/authzee/README.md

 - **ReBAC** - Relationship-Based Access Control support
 - **Ultra expressive** - Create very fine-grained controls that are highly maintainable.
 - **Auditable** - Core auditing functionality built in from the ground up to easily perform access checks.
+- **Agnostic** - Works with any identity provider and resources.
+New or existing.
+Authzee does is not an identity provider and does not provide a means to store and source identity.
 - **Multi-lingual** - Uses widespread standards to make the core easy to create in any language.
     - The reference implementation in this repo uses python for ease of access.
     - The reference implementation only defines the core Authzee engine.
 Compute and storage implementations are handled at the SDK level for each language.
-- **Agnostic** - Works with any identity provider and resources.
-New or existing.

 ### Table of Contents